-Within the framework of our curriculum we ensure our children are taught the basic skills of reading, writing and maths to a high standard.
+Within the framework of our curriculum we ensure our children are taught the basic skills of reading, writing and Maths to a high standard.

-We use a system of synthetic phonics following the 'letters and Sounds' scheme to teach early reading and give the children the vital skills they need to be able spell.
-All children have focused daily phonics lessons linked to guided reading and application of phonics into writing.
+We use a system of synthetic phonics following the 'Little Wandle Letters and Sounds Revised' scheme to teach early reading and give the children the vital skills they need to be able spell.
+All children have focused daily phonics lessons linked to reading and application of phonics into writing.
 Children also read daily and we do everything we can to ensure they leave our school with a love of reading.
 To do this we incorporate regular visits to the local library, visits into school from storytellers and authors as well as providing children with a wealth of engaging reading books in school.
-We use a range of reading schemes to ensure breadth and balance

-We have recently introduced the mastery approach to teaching maths and are working as part of a maths hub.
-The children are taught the basic maths skills and then how to apply these into problems.
-They then apply these skills through maths challenges in our areas of learning and through the termly theme.
+We use the mastery approach to teaching Maths.
+The children are taught the basic Maths skills and then how to apply these into problems.
+They then apply these skills through Maths challenges in our areas of learning and through the termly theme.

 Look at our Maths page for more information about what this involves.